TueftelTyp/NavGet/README.md

 - [ ] iOS Companion App

 ### License
-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** License.
+This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** License.
 See [LICENSE](LICENSE) for details.

 You are free to:
 - ✅ Share — copy and redistribute the material in any medium or format
-- ✅ Adapt — remix, transform, and build upon the material

 Under the following terms:
-- 📝 Attribution — You must give appropriate credit
+- 📝 Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-- 🚫 NonCommercial — You may not use the material for commercial purposes
+- 🚫 NonCommercial — You may not use the material for commercial purposes.
+- 🚫 NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.

 ### Contributing
-Contributions are welcome!
-Especially looking for:
+Contributions, ideas, and feedback are welcome!
+Since this project is under a NoDerivatives license, forks cannot be directly merged via pull requests, but I am happy to receive:
+- Discussions and suggestions via Issues
-- Help with Android/iOS app development
+- Help with debugging (Bug Reports)
-- CAD design for enclosures
+- CAD design ideas or hardware selection tips
 - Testing on different motorcycles
-- Translations

-Simply create an issue or pull request!
+Simply create an issue for your suggestions!

 ---